giroriub/scriptable-public/README.md

 Shows netatmo and today view in top row and hourly and daily forecasts in botttom rows.

 ### Wunderground data
 Since they do not provide an hourly api, the data is currently only used for the today view.
-If you want to use the medium or large widget, you still need to have a openweathermap api key.
+If you want to use the medium or large widget, you still need to have an openweathermap api key.

-Since they do not support online download of their icons, you need to download the pngs from https://openweathermap.org/img/wn/ and copy them into your iCloud directory:
+Since they do not support online download of their icons, they are hosted in this repo and fetched from here.
-`Scriptable/weatherCache/wundergroundIcons`